Ensembl/amr-portal/frontend/src/content/methods.md

 ## Antibiotic lookup

-Each compound is queried against the Ontology Lookup Service first aganinst the [Antibiotic Resistance Ontology (ARO)][ARO] and then against [Chemical Entities of Biological Interest (ChEBI)][ChEBI] should no record be found.
+Each compound is queried against the Ontology Lookup Service first against the [Antibiotic Resistance Ontology (ARO)][ARO] and then against [Chemical Entities of Biological Interest (ChEBI)][ChEBI] should no record be found.
 ARO queries are restricted to all children of **[ARO:1000003 antibiotic molecule][aroantib]**.
 ChEBI queries are similar restricted to all children of **[CHEBI:33281 antimicrobial agent][chebiantib]**.
 Should no record be found we omit any details.

 ## Phenotype data generation